katyalittle/essays/present-and-future.md

 .ve-iframe width=80% height=600px https://ourworldindata.org/grapher/annual-change-nuclear?time=latest&facet=none&country=AUT~BGD~BLR~BEL~CHN~CZE~FRA~FIN~DEU~HKG~HUN~ISL~IND~IDN~IRN~IRQ~IRL~JPN~KAZ~KWT~LTU~VNM~GBR~UKR~OWID_USS~TUR~THA~TWN~SWE~CHE~LKA~ESP~KOR~SVK~RUS~PRT~POL~PHL~PAK~NOR~NLD~NZL~MEX~MYS~LUX

 .ve-iframe width=80% height=600px https://ourworldindata.org/grapher/annual-change-nuclear?tab=chart&facet=entity&country=OWID_ASI~OWID_EUR~Europe+%28BP%29~OWID_EU27~Asia+Pa Aleksievich, Svetlana.
 Voices from Chernobyl: The Oral History of a Nuclear Disaster.
-Translated by

-### Is this the reason why Asia is not interested in Russian-Ukrainian war?
+Translated by ####Is this the reason why Asia is not interested in Russian-Ukrainian war? {href=#}

 The conflict between Russia and Ukraine is geographically distant from most Asian countries, and their immediate security concerns might be focused somewhere else.
 It's also true that the Russian-Ukrainian war has impacted global security and geopolitics, and some Asian countries' interests lies in the outcome (like China shares a border with Russia).

 Again economic or political ties (foreign policy objectives) to either Russia or Ukraine impacted the support for each country.
 Countries with significant trade or investment links to either country tends to have a stronger incentive to monitor the situation closely due to potential economic repercussions.

-### Comparison with the Zaporizhzhya NPP that is currently playing a role in the Russian-Ukrainian warfare; comparison with Fukushima in how it’s handled & aftermath.
+####Comparison with the Zaporizhzhya NPP that is currently playing a role in the Russian-Ukrainian warfare; comparison with Fukushima in how it’s handled & aftermath. {href=#}

 As Zaporizhzhia NPP was taken over by russian army.
 With continued shelling around the plant repeatedly cutting access to the electricity grid, it's last working reactor were planned to shut down.
 A stable electricity supply is important for any nuclear power plant to maintain cooling systems for radioactive fuel.
 Zaporizhzhia does have diesel generators to switch on when the primary electricity supply is cut, but they are not a long-term solution.
 The exact situation of not having continuous electricity to run the reactor worsened the situation of Chornobyl in the past, and also at Fukushima for the earthquake.
 Disaster at Zaporizhzhia, caused either by an accident or a deliberate attack, residents in Ukrainian towns and villages nearby could face the threat of radiation poisoning immediately or within a few hours.

-### Ukraine’s Dam collapse
+####Ukraine’s Dam collapse {href=#}

 The destruction of the colossal Nova Kakhovka dam is the draining water supplies, farming in the region and the cooling of the Zaporizhzhia nuclear power plant.
 Tons of oil have been leaked & mixed with water, which will eventually fall into the Dnipro River and potentially the Black Sea.

 Kyiv has long warned of the danger of an attack on the dam.
 In this state, the dam’s destruction in the Kherson region is indicating towards a potential war crime which leads to another devastating consequence of the Russian invasion of Ukraine.

 ## Prevalence of nuclear power globally
 While a significant portion of the world’s energy is generated by nuclear power, its use has been declining since a peak in the early 2000s, driven by a combination of political opposition and the rise of cheap energy sources such as natural gas.
-While the global share of ==renewables=={Q12705} has very recently started to catch up, this decline in the use of nuclear power has offset global progress in phasing out fossil fuels.
+The global stockpile of nuclear weapons also declined in the 1990s and early 2000s, driven by the disarmament of primary weapon holders (the U.S. and Russia); however, this decline has plateaued since the beginning of the 2010s.

 .ve-iframe width=70% height=600px https://ourworldindata.org/explorers/energy?time=latest&facet=none&country=~OWID_WRL&hideControls=false&Total+or+Breakdown=Select+a+source&Energy+or+Electricity=Primary+energy&Metric=Per+capita+consumption&Select+a+source=Nuclear

 .ve-iframe width=70% height=600px https://ourworldindata.org/grapher/primary-energy-share-nuclear-renewables

-The global stockpile of nuclear weapons also declined in the 1990s and early 2000s, driven by the disarmament of primary weapon holders (the U.S. and Russia); however, this decline has plateaued since the beginning of the 2010s.

-.ve-iframe width=70% height=600px https://ourworldindata.org/grapher/nuclear-warhead-stockpiles

 ## Modern-day applications of nuclear power {.cards}
 Nuclear power has a variety of uses beyond pure electricity production, many of which are derived from the byproducts of nuclear energy generation.